ShaliniPanwar/planrbud/README.md

 Weekly Menu Planner: A weekly menu planner that allows you to plan your meals for the week.
 You can edit the meals if you want to change the meal for the day.

-Outings: An outings tab that shows possible outings for the week, including the location, details and how much they cost.
+Outings: An outings tab that shows possible outings for the week based on the weather and location.
+Also includes a bucket list that you can edit.

 Installation
 *----------------------*